Clinical Student Mental Health Service

 You must demonstrate that your medical condition or disability requires follow-up in your desired location, and that this is an absolute requirement.
 Most medical conditions can be followed up in any location and therefore would not count.
 A qualifying example might be complex surgery requiring input from a specialist surgical team, or multiple medical problems requiring careful interaction and liaison between different medical teams.
-Mental health problems may not qualify, as mental health support is available in most locations.
-However, if you require specific input and support from peers, family or friends who are in a particular location then this would be taken into account.
-In this situation, it is imperative that the professional supportive statements make this quite clear – eg, “the family /community / peer support is part of the ongoing treatment and can only be provided in this area, and it would be detrimental to health to change this”.
+Mental health problems will often not qualify, as mental health support is available in most locations.
+However, if you require specific input and support from peers, family or friends who are in a particular location then this would be taken into account but is not a guarantee of success.
+In this situation, it is imperative that the professional supportive statements make this quite clear – eg, “the family /community / peer support is part of the ongoing treatment and can only be provided in this area, and it would be detrimental to health to change this…”.

 It is the personal aspects here that are crucial.

 What medical evidence do I need to provide?

 Refer to UKFPO website.
 You will need a report from your medical specialist or Occupational Health.
 You need to demonstrate very clear reasons in your application why you need to be in a particular location.
 You should provide letters of support from any other relevant professionals as well as your specialist or Occupational Health: e.g., GP, therapist, Disability Resource Centre etc. In their letter they must emphasise why you cannot receive this support elsewhere, as well as explaining the medical condition and nature of your treatment.
 It is an absolute requirement that the care needs to be delivered in the particular geographical area.

 This criterion is not frequently used.
 It includes things such as being a national-level athlete where you need to be in a particular location for training; being a member of the armed forces reserves with training requirements; or living in accommodation that has been adapted to support your needs (if you don’t qualify already on health grounds).

 What are “educational circumstances”?